 APSA is the legal bargaining group for Administrative and Professional Staff at SFU.
 APSA negotiates salaries, benefits, pension and employment policies on behalf of members.

-APSA negotiates with the university to determine annual general salary increases to ensure salaries are competitive to attract quality staff and retain them.
-APSA is currently in negotiation for the 2019 PSEC Mandate.
+APSA negotiates with the University to determine annual general salary increases to ensure competitive salaries to attract quality staff and retain them.
+APSA recently completed negotiations for the 2019 PSEC Mandate.

-The 2014 Salary and Benefits Award was ratified by members and is in effect from July 1, 2014, to June 30, 2019.
+The 2014 Salary and Benefits Award was in effect from July 1, 2014, to June 30, 2019.
 Learn more about the Colin Taylor award from the 2014 round of bargaining.